MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 1. If you haven't already done so, [Grant API permissions](tutorial-web-app-node-sign-in-prepare-tenant.md#grant-api-permissions) to your app registration.

 1. If you haven't already done so, [Create a user flow in the Microsoft Entra Admin center](tutorial-web-app-node-sign-in-prepare-tenant.md#associate-the-web-application-with-the-user-flow).
-While you create the user flow, take note of the user attributes you select as these are the attributes Microsoft Entra expects your app to submit.
+While you create the user flow, take note of the user attributes you select as these attributes are the ones that Microsoft Entra expects your app to submit.
 Under **Identity providers**, select **Email one-time-passcode** option.

 1. [Associate your app registration with the user flow](tutorial-web-app-node-sign-in-prepare-tenant.md#associate-the-web-application-with-the-user-flow).

 1. If you haven't already done so, [enable email one-time passcode](how-to-enable-password-reset-customers.md#enable-email-one-time-passcode).

-1. For sign-in flow, make sure you've registered a user, which you use for test the sign in APIs.
-Alternatively, you get this test user after you run the sign up flow.
+1. For sign-in flow, [register a customer user](how-to-manage-customer-accounts.md#create-a-customer-account), which you use for test the sign in APIs.
+Alternatively, you get this test user after you run the sign-up flow.

 ## Continuation token